Veterinary Specialties: 24 Types from A-Z

 24. Zoological Medicine

-Veterinarians in zoological medicine care for animals in zoos and wildlife settings.
+Veterinarians in zoological medicine care for zoo animals and wild animals.
 Their expertise extends to species conservation, disease management, and ensuring the well-being of animals in captivity.

 Frequently Asked Questions